stephenwan/jquery-json-editable/README.md

-# jQuery Json-input editor Plugin
+# jQuery JSON-input editor Plugin

-This is a not so light-weight jQuery plugin that enables html-form-based editing of Json values.
+This is a not so light-weight jQuery plugin that enables html-form-based editing of JSON values.
-The plugin transforms a text input field that contains a Json string into a group of editable text input fields which simulate the original Json value structure.
+The plugin transforms a text input field that contains a JSON string into a group of editable text input fields which simulate the original JSON value structure.

-For a simpler implementation that is capable of editing key-value-like Json value with no nesting, please refer to [jquery-kv-json-input](https://github.com/whuhacker/jquery-kv-json-input) instead.
+For a simpler implementation that is capable of editing key-value-like JSON value with no nesting, please refer to [jquery-kv-json-input](https://github.com/whuhacker/jquery-kv-json-input) instead.